P&G “embraces the evolution of markets toward eCommerce”. The big guns are boarding the eCommerce media train

 - They are marketing leaders and point the way for others.

-In that sense the estimations and predictions that eCommerce media, led by Amazon, will become a hundred billion dollar business are realistic.
+In that sense the estimations and predictions that eCommerce media, led by Amazon, will become a several hundred billion dollar business are realistic.

 The in-store battle for online shopper’s attention will be brutal, given that online shoppers usually don’t go further than the first result or category page and that there is limited shelf space in that 1st page.